Gustavosta/Gustavosta/README.md

 - 🔭 I’m currently working on something cool 😉
 - 🌱 I’m currently learning C#, Javascript
 - 💬 Ask me about anything related to Python
-- 📫 You can contact me via email: sowlfie[@]gmail.com
 - 👨‍💻 Read more about my projects and articles at [TabNews](https://www.tabnews.com.br/lengo)
 - ⚡ Fun fact: I ❤️ 😺s and 🍪!
 	</details>